Trailing / on CODEMGR_WS in illumos.sh causes build failure

 $(ROOTDATA): $(ROOTLOCDIRS) $(ROOTCATDIRS) $(DATA) $(RM) $@ $(CP) $(@:$(ROOTLIB)/%=%) $@ $(CHMOD) 0444 $@

 (Thanks to Albert Lee and Patrickdk on #illumos for helping me track this down!)

-Updated by Albert Lee about 7 years ago
+Updated by Albert Lee over 7 years ago

 usr/src/cmd/localedef/Makefile defines ROOTDATA by preprending "$(ROOTLIB)/" to the $(DATA) paths: